-The EU Open Data Portal (http://data.europa.eu/euodp/en) provides access to datasets from the EU.
-Data can be downloaded and reused for free, for both commercial and non-commercial purposes.
+The portal data.europa.eu provides access to open datasets from the EU institutions, bodies and agencies.
+These can be downloaded and reused for free, for both commercial and non-commercial purposes.
+The portal also provides access to a wealth of datasets from European countries.